biocpp/biocpp-core/doc/biocpp/customisation.md

 \warning TODO this section is subject to change TODO

-One such customisation point is bio::to_rank.
-Instead of the bio::semialphabet concept looking directly for member functions or free functions in your namespace, it always checks for a valid definition of bio::to_rank which in turn resolves to different possible implementations.
+One such customisation point is bio::alphabet::to_rank.
+Instead of the bio::alphabet::semialphabet concept looking directly for member functions or free functions in your namespace, it always checks for a valid definition of bio::alphabet::to_rank which in turn resolves to different possible implementations.

 To customise one of our customisation points, follow the instructions in its API documentation.
 Typically, you have the